THB-account/Julia4ML_GA/docs/src/index.md

 ## Disclaimer

-This project was developed as part of a course at TU Berlin.
-More information [here](https://github.com/THB-account/Julia4ML_GA?tab=MIT-1-ov-file).
+This project was developed as part of a course at the TU Berlin.
+It will not be further developed after the end of the course.
+More information about licensing [here](https://github.com/THB-account/.Julia4ML_GA?tab=MIT-1-ov-file).

 ## What is a genetic algorithm